christian-koenig/read-process-netCDF-files-using-R/README.md

 - download all files from the list of links (e.g. using chrome simple mass downloader)

 ### Read netCDF files and process its data
-Hheck the R-script provided to see how to:
+Check the R-script provided to see how to:
 - quickly read a large number of netCDF files
 - create a date-variable from filenames
 - transform hierarchic, multidimensional data to more user-friendly 2d matrices/dataframes